Welcome to the Feral Stack!

 About me

 Growing up in Alaska, sensitive and strange, I was always the round peg trying to squeeze through a square hole.
 During my teens and twenties, I spent several years in Latin America and the Caribbean, seeking new ways of being.
-I bring that experience, plus a B.A. in Latin American and Caribbean Studies and a Master of Education, and mentorships with Native Alaskan culture bearers, to this newsletter.
+Stepping outside white American for many years gave me a new perspective.
+I bring that experience, plus a B.A. in Latin American and Caribbean Studies and a Master of Education, as well as mentorships with Native Alaskan culture bearers, to this newsletter.

 Free subscribers have access to